Harri Kullas: 450 career

 Kullas needed to move up to the MXGP category for 2016.
 He was able to sign a deal to ride for the German Sarholz KTM team, a deal that would see him compete at the European rounds of MXGP as well as the ADAC MX Masters series in Germany.
 He managed to finish in second in the final standings of the ADAC MX Masters championship, 12 points behind his teammate Dennis Ullrich.
 His part campaign in MXGP produced a best race finish of tenth in the first race at Valkenswaard, with 23rd in the final championship standings.
 The following season was again a part campaign in MXGP, with another tenth place (this time coming at race two in Assen) being the highlight.

 2018 saw the focus for Kullas switch to mainly being on domestic championships in Europe.
 He rode the Spanish Motocross Championship in the Elite-MX1 class for the CSM Zambrana team, finishing as runner-up.
 He rode five MXGP rounds alongside this, with a best position of 15th.
 In 2019 this reduced to three MXGP appearances as he returned to the UK competition with the Cab Screens Honda team.
 The 2019 Motocross des Nations saw Kullas play a part in Estonia recording another fourth position overall, equalling the previous best result in 2015.
 Kullas has stayed with the Cab Screens squad in the UK since 2019, in the meantime picking up three MX1 titles in the MX Nationals championship as well as finishing runner-up in the 2021 and 2022 British Motocross Championship in the MX1 class.

-In 2022 Kullas competed as a replacement rider for the Gebben Van Venrooy team in MXGP for four rounds, holeshotting a race in Lommel.
+In 2022, Kullas competed as a replacement rider for the Gebben Van Venrooy team in MXGP for four rounds, holeshotting a race in Lommel.
+2023 would be Kullas' last season with the Cabscreens Crescent Yamaha team, as the team closed its doors at the end of the season.
+He was third in the MX1 class of the 2023 British Motocross Championship taking one round win, as well as finishing third in the MX Nationals series.
+He competed in two MXGP rounds for the team, showing impressive speed on both occasions, including finishing eighth in the second race in Lommel.
+In addition to this, Kullas made his AMA Motocross Championship debut during 2023, riding the last three rounds of the season.
+Despite only racing three rounds, Kullas finished twentieth in the final standings and was able to record sixth overall at the Unadilla round.
+The season was finished by Kullas competing in his thirteenth Motocross des Nations in Ernée.